IIEnat/Seismographer/README.md

 | Aaron        | 23815248       | Attempt27       |

 ## Summary
 Seismographer is a Flask web application developed for a Linux system that visualises real-time and historical seismic activity from seismometers.
 The main page provides a live, top-down view of ground motion as it happens by displaying a map of seismic activity using a colour scale for each seismometer's readings.
 This live page allows individual seismometers to be selected to simultaneously view a graph of the selected seismometer's readings.
-A playback page also allows `.miniseed` and `.seed` files that store data from seismometers to be uploaded and played, displaying the same graphs as in the main page.
+A playback page also allows `.miniseed` and `.mseed` files that store data from seismometers to be uploaded and played, displaying the same graphs as in the main page.

 ## Project Setup
 To **install dependancies** from ```main/``` run: